Don Scott (Alberta politician)

 Keith Donald Charles Scott ECA KC (born c.
 1966) is a Canadian lawyer and former politician who served as the mayor of the Regional Municipality of Wood Buffalo, and as an MLA and Cabinet minister for the Progressive Conservative Party of Alberta.
 He currently works for the Métis Nation of Alberta as an executive director.

-Political career

 Municipal councillor

 Scott was elected as a Ward 1 councillor for the Regional Municipality of Wood Buffalo during the October 2010 election, and was one of six councillors representing Fort McMurray.
 During his term he also sat on the board for the Wood Buffalo Housing and Development Corporation (WBEDC), a subsidized housing organization in Fort McMurray.

 Provincial politics

 2012 Alberta general election

 On November 30, 2011, Scott announced he was running to be the MLA candidate with the Progressive Conservative party for the 2012 Alberta general election.
 He was named the party's candidate in Fort McMurray-Conklin on January 17, 2012.

 Scott's main opponent was Wildrose candidate Doug Faulkner, who was mayor of the RMWB between 1997 and 2004.
 Scott won the election with 48.95 per cent of the vote.
 After his victory, Scott resigned his council seat.